-The Ashworth Bioinformatics Support Service provides advice, training, software and bespoke support for researchers in the Institutes of Evolutionary Biology and Immunology & Infection Research and the Centre for Immunity, Infection and Evolution.
+The Ashworth Bioinformatics Support Service provides advice, training, software and bespoke support for researchers in Evolutionary Biology and Immunology & Infection Research and the Centre for Immunity, Infection and Evolution.
 We provide advice on the best bioinformatics tools, bioinformatics skills training such as courses on the R programming language, and software licences for common packages such as Sequencher and Geneious.
 We are also able to provide bespoke support for particular projects, assisting with experimental design and bioinformatics analysis.
 Full details can be found on our website.

 The GenePool Genomics Facility offers bespoke bioinformatics support to all collaborators using the facility for Sanger, Roche 454 and SIllumina Solexa sequencing projects.
 A team of bioinformatics specialists, we have skills in:

 We are happy to offer 'bioinformatics only' collaborations.